Welcome to today's edition of the Rush 24-7 podcast.

 They're not still meant to be managing the jurisdiction a year later.

-So we'll talk about we'll talk about that too.
+So we'll talk about that too.

-Uh I'm I mentioned New Zealand uh a minute ago.
+I mentioned New Zealand a minute ago.

-I was uh in Auckland, New Zealand a couple of uh days ago, and I was at the airport there with half an hour to kill and mooching around the duty free shop, and I picked out a souvenir snow globe for my little girl.
+I was in Auckland, New Zealand, a couple of days ago, and I was at the airport there with half an hour to kill and mooching around the duty free shop.

-And the sales clerk swiped my credit card, wrapped up the gift, and then she looked more closely at my credit card and said, Oh wait, are you flying to America?
+And the sales clerk swiped my credit card, wrapped up the gift, and then she looked more closely at my credit card and said, Oh, wait, are you flying to America?

-And I should have known, because she consulted her list of prohibited items and informed me that the twinkly fluid inside the snow globe has now been deemed to count as a liquid.
+And I should have known because she consulted her list of prohibited items and informed me that the twinkly fluid inside the snow globe has now been deemed to count as a liquid.

-Uh so snow globes are a national security threat.
+So snow globes are a national security threat.

-It's the uh it's been banned.
+It's been banned.

 It's along with lipstick and all the other stuff, bottles of water.